-The most common reason for children becoming looked after is as a result of abuse or neglect.
+The most common reason for children becoming looked after is because of abuse or neglect.
 The school ensures that staff have the necessary skills and understanding to keep looked after children safe.
 Appropriate staff have information about a child's looked after legal status and care arrangements, including the level of authority delegated to the carer by the authority looking after the child.
-The DSL has details of the child's social worker and the name and contact details of the local authority's virtual head for children in care and the name of the Personal Advisor appointed to support a child who has left care.
+The DSL has details of the child's social worker and the name and contact details of the local authority's virtual head for children in care.